dharmik2319/cartpole/README.md

 - The model can probably be much better, but due to time and computational constraints, I have not made it better.

 - You are welcome to create a pull request to submit a more trained model, or to submit better, more documented code.

+- This NN runs on a single core (and a single thread, I think).
+Making it multi-core would make performance skyrocket.

+# Credits
+- The template code was taken from `pytorch`'s examples.

+- The `gymnasium` library which contains many environments useful for RL beginners.